Coronavirus Information (Swipe left or click arrows for more)

 Please register here https://mfm.infellowship.com/Forms/439538

 Student Ministries - Kingdom Kids

 Our Kingdom Kids service will be held online via Zoom at 12 pm on Sunday

 Empowerment Groups - WEG

 Marriage Ministry will be hosting online meetings via Zoom Thursdays at 7pm

 Please check your MFM app for updates and notifications

-The corporate church office doors are closed, however, we arre still working and here to support you.
+The corporate church office is now opened and here to support you.
 We understand that this is a difficult time for many and if you need prayer, spiritual guidance or supplies we have people in place to help.

 After hours 5 pm- 9 pm to 855-777-1636